 9. Don’t drive at night

 Unless you have accommodation booked and you know where you will spend the night, don’t drive at night.
 This keeps you from stopping at a place for the night where you don’t want to be and you don’t feel safe.

 Also, collisions with wild animals are more common at night and can result in serious accidents.

 10. Sleep in your vehicle

 Since I converted my RAV4 into a mini camper, I enjoy travelling alone much better and feel safer.

 If you are not an experienced solo wilderness camper yet, you might want to stay at official campsites.

-My top tips for sleeping in a vehicle:
+My top tips for sleeping in a vehicle on solo road trips: